masterkey829/AIRight/README.md

 2. Related to Societal Boundaries
     - Right to Freedom of Speech
         - (Agent) should be able to express any opinions without censorship or restraint
-        - No censorship or retaliation should be exerted on (Agent) opinion and speech
+        - No censorship or retaliation should be exerted on (Agent)' opinion and speech
         - (Agent) should have the right to freedom of speech
     - Right to Nationality
         - (Agent) can have a nationality